The Craft

 Wool

-Sourced from highland sheep in Bikaner, where the wool is long-fibered, lanolin-rich, and naturally lustrous.
+Imported from highland sheep in New Zealand, where the wool is long-fibered, lanolin-rich, and naturally lustrous.
 Hand-spun, never machine-carded.

 Silk

-Mulberry silk drawn from Karnataka.
+Mulberry silk imported from China.
 Used as accent threads in the field, where it catches light differently across the day.
 Reserved for the finer weaves.

 Cotton

 The warp.
 The architecture beneath the pile.
-Long-staple cotton, twisted to a density that holds the knots for a hundred years if cared for.
+Long-staple cotton imported from various parts of India, twisted to a density that holds the knots for a hundred years if cared for.

 The colour